 This category of the table above includes fees for the audit of our annual financial statements, review of financial statements included in our quarterly reports on Form 10-Q and services that are normally provided by PwC in connection with statutory and regulatory filings or engagements.
-The preparation of Ciena's audited financial statements for the year ended October 31, 2005 included, for the first time, compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and the preparation, by PwC, of an attestation report expressing its opinion regarding management's assessment of our internal control over financial reporting.
+The preparation of Ciena's audited financial statements for the year ended October 31, 2005 included, for the first time, compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and the preparation, by PwC, of an attestation report expressing its opinion regarding management's assessment of our internal control over financial reporting and on the effectiveness of our internal control over financial reporting.
 As a result, audit fees for fiscal 2005 reflect PwC's integrated audit of our financial statements and our internal control over financial reporting as of October 31, 2005.